takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.5.1.0 (05/05/2025 update)` <br>
+  ・ Fixed an intermittent error that could occur when the PC language is set to a specific region.
+(Elements that could occur in the course search tool are also fixed in this update.) <br>
+  ・ In Squad point rounds, the system has been changed so that scores are sorted by rank when switching the display to PlayerList. <br>
+  ・ In RTA mode, the file encryption system has been changed from a deprecated process to a process that can be used in the future in accordance with the update of the underlying system. <br>

   ○ `2025.5.0.0 (01/05/2025 update)` <br>
   ・ In LAP rounds that go around the same course, provisional standings are now displayed during the lap. <br>